-SUMMARY PURPOSE OF POSITION: The Student Loan Manager is responsible for the administration of the all educational loan programs processed through the Financial Aid Office; including Federal Direct, Federal Perkins/Nursing, Federal Nurse Faculty, and private loan programs.
-S/he manages all functions of loan programs; including loan origination, certification, disbursement, reconciliation, compliance and program integrity.
+GENERAL SUMMARY OF POSITION: The Student Loan Manager is responsible for the administration of the all educational loan programs processed through the Financial Aid Office; including Federal Direct, Federal Perkins/Nursing, Federal Nurse Faculty, and private loan programs.
+Manages all functions of loan programs; including loan origination, certification, disbursement, reconciliation, compliance and program integrity.

 EXAMPLES OF PRIMARY DUTIES AND RESPONSIBILITIES: